- The lowest temperature recorded in Canada was -63 °C at Snag, Yukon Territory, on February 3, 1947.

-Victoria is the city with the lowest annual average snowfall: 47 centimetres.
+Victoria is the city with the lowest annual average snowfall of 47 cm.

-Winnipeg has the sunniest winters with the most hours of sunshine during December, January and February: 358 hours.
+Winnipeg has the sunniest winters with the most hours of sunshine during December, January and February with 358 hours.

-The most humid city is Windsor with the highest average vapour pressure, 1.78 kilopascal, during June, July and August.
+The most humid city is Windsor with the highest average vapour pressure of 1.78 kilopascal during June, July and August.

-Corner Brook is the snowiest city with an annual average snowfall: 422 centimetres.
-Note that several smaller places also in Newfoundland and Labrador, St. Anthony (505 cm),
+Corner Brook is the snowiest city with an annual average snowfall of 422 cm.
+There are several smaller places also in Newfoundland and Labrador, St. Anthony (505 cm),

 The city with fewest days below freezing is Vancouver, which has an average of 51 days per year with freezing temperatures.

-Kamloops has the warmest summers with an average daytime temperature of 27.2 degrees Celsius during June, July and August.
+Kamloops has the warmest summers with an average daytime temperature of 27.2 °C during June, July and August.

-The sunshine capital is Estevan with the greatest number of hours of sunshine per year: 2500 hours.
+The sunshine capital is Estevan with the greatest number of hours of sunshine per year being 2500 hours.
 Estevan also has the highest

-annual number of hours per year with clear skies (between zero and two tenths sky cover): 2979 hours.
+annual number of hours per year with clear skies (between zero and two tenths sky cover) totalling 2979 hours.

-The most extreme change in temperature took place in January 1962 in Pincher Creek when a warm, dry wind known as a chinook, brought the temperature up from -19 degrees Celsius
+The most extreme change in temperature took place in January 1962 in Pincher Creek when a warm, dry wind known as a chinook, brought the temperature up from -19 °C